 Why Order Gastrointestinal Tests Online?

 At Health Testing Centers we make gastrointestinal testing easy by allowing you to avoid the hassle of visiting your doctor.
 We provide gastrointestinal testing, including Doctor's oversight, using the same labs that your doctor utilizes.
-Test results are not a part of your permanent medical record and are securely delivered to you, saving time and money.
+Test results are securely delivered to you, saving you time and money.

 Fast, accurate, clear lab results without doctor visit

 Carefully designed by our physicians these panels provide a thorough analysis of your gastrointestinal health, helping identify health concerns before they progress into chronic or life-threatening conditions.

 The Celiac, IBS, and Crohn’s Array (CICA) evaluates your genetic risk and serum markers associated with celiac disease, and genetic serum markers associated with Crohn’s disease.

 Detects antibodies to screen for celiac disease, other gluten sensitivity, or wheat allergy.
 TEST AVAILABLE AT LABCORP ONLY.